How to Estimate Laser Welding Energy Consumption

 What affects energy consumption most?

 The power-to-speed ratio is the primary factor.
 Higher power at constant speed increases energy per unit length.
 Similarly, slower speed at constant power increases energy input.
-The optimal balance depends on required penetration depth and material thickness.
+The working balance depends on required penetration depth and material thickness.

 Cost estimates are based on direct energy consumption multiplied by your specified electricity rate.
 Actual costs may include additional factors like equipment depreciation, maintenance, and gas consumption.
 The calculator provides a baseline for energy costs only.